Notification from the Funding Source

 Official notification of funding should be sent directly to Grant Services (ML 1110).
 Upon receipt, Grant Services will initiate the following:

 - Renegotiation: After receiving the award notification, it may be necessary to contact the funding source to renegotiate the terms of the award.
 Renegotiation is handled by the Office of Grant Services, with close consultation with the project director and the dean.

 - Acknowledgment of Award: If renegotiation is not necessary or once renegotiation is complete, the office of grant services will ensure that appropriate acknowledgment and acceptance of the award are forwarded to the funding source.

-- Request for Budget Number: The Assistant Director will complete the Grant Award Summary form, attach appropriate documentation and forward this information to the Controller's Office for budget number assignment.
-The Controller's Office will contact the Assistant Director with the budget number or if additional information is needed.
+- Request for Budget Number: The Grant Services Officer will complete the Grant Award Summary form, attach appropriate documentation and forward this information to the Controller's Office for budget number assignment.
+The Controller's Office will contact the Grant Services Officer with the budget number or if additional information is needed.

-- Award Review with Project Director: After the budget number has been received from the Controller's Office, the Assistant Director will meet with the project director to discuss budget information, award restrictions, reporting procedures and deadlines, etc. Questions that the project director may have will be addressed at this time.
+- Award Review with Project Director: After the budget number has been received from the Controller's Office, the Grant Services Officer will meet with the project director to discuss budget information, award restrictions, reporting procedures and deadlines, etc. Questions that the project director may have will be addressed at this time.
 The project director will sign the Grant Award Summary form certifying acceptance of the terms and conditions of the award.

 The proposal is not funded

 Unfortunately, the majority of grant proposals are not funded.
 Failure to receive funding during the first submission does not mean a project idea should be abandoned.
 Most funding sources will allow for resubmission of a proposal.
 Another option is to investigate alternative funding sources.